 In the Oslo Accords, Israel recognized that the Gaza Strip and the West Bank comprise one territorial unit.
-However, the Interim Agreement stipulates that, regarding water resources, the Gaza Strip will constitute a separate water sector.
-Other than the small quantity that Israel undertook to sell, residents of the Gaza Strip will have to meet their needs solely from resources located within its borders, i.e., they are not allowed to obtain water from the West Bank.
-The failure of the Interim Agreement to re-distribute the water resources shared by the West Bank and Israel prevented any "surplus" of water in the West Bank that could increase the supply of water to the Gaza Strip.
-As a result, the severance of the Gaza Strip and the West Bank continued, further damaging the Gaza Aquifer because of the necessity to continue the over-extraction.
+However, the Interim Agreement stipulates that the Gaza Strip will constitute a separate water sector.
+Other than the small quantity that Israel undertook to sell, Gazan authorities will have to meet the population’s needs solely by using sources located within Gaza’s borders, and will not be able to use water from the West Bank.